aniasobo/dev-pills/testing/jasmine.md

 3. write your tests
 4. in command line: `jasmine` to run the tests

-alternatively: `node_modules/jasmine-node/bin/jasmine-node --verbose --junitreport --noColor spec`
+in detail: `node_modules/jasmine-node/bin/jasmine-node --verbose --junitreport --noColor spec`

 ### With SpecRunner.html